w3f/polkadot-wiki/docs/learn/learn-assets.md

 {{ polkadot: Statemint uses DOT as its native token :polkadot }}
 {{ kusama: Statemine uses KSM as its native token :kusama }}.
-The chain yields its governance to its respective Relay Chain, and has no inflation or era-based rewards for collators.
+The chain yields its governance to its parent Relay Chain, and has no inflation or era-based rewards for collators.
 Collators receive a portion of transaction fees.
 As a
 [common good parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), {{ polkadot: Statemint
 has a trusted relationship with the Relay Chain,